pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # Assumes the input data are "strict" to speed up processing.
 # Implications of strict-format = true are:
 #  * in CSV, every value cannot contain literal new lines (U+000A and U+000D, or \r and \n) even
-#    when quoted, i.e. new lines are strictly used to separate rows.
+#    when quoted, which means new lines are strictly used to separate rows.
 # Strict format allows Lightning to quickly locate split positions of a large file for parallel
 # processing.
 However, if the input data is not strict, it may split a valid data in half and
 # corrupt the result.